NVIDIA/aistore/cmd/cli/resources/etl.md

 `ais etl init SPEC_FILE`

 Init ETL with Pod YAML specification file.
+The `metadata.name` attribute in the specification is used as unique ID for ETL (ref: [here](/docs/etl.md#etl-name-specifications) for information on valid ETL name).

 Note: currently, only one ETL at a time is supported.